edwardbirdlab/CSON_GENOME/README.md

  Between each major step I created a new clean directory, and symbolic linked relavent files to the new director.
 I reccomend this as some of these proceses generate a lot of files, and it will get unmanageable very quickly. <br>

- This work was copleted on ceres on the scinet computing cluster, along side a workstation for certain steps
+ This work was completed on ceres on the scinet computing cluster, along side a workstation for certain steps

  ## Adapter Removal